Codimension two souls and cancellation phenomena: Introduction

-$\bullet$ If $S^\prime$ is a closed simply-connected manifold of dimension $\ge 5$, and if $S$ is diffeomorphic to the connected sum of $S^\prime$ and a homotopy sphere, then there are nontrivial $\mathbb R^2$-bundles over $S$, $S^\prime$ with diffeomorphic total spaces (see Theorem~\ref{thm: diffeo total spaces}).
+$\bullet$ If $S^\prime$ is a closed simply connected manifold of dimension at least 5, and if $S^\prime$ is diffeomorphic to the connected sum of $S$ and a homotopy sphere that bounds a parallelizable manifold, then there are nontrivial $\mathbb R^2$-bundles over $S$ and $S^\prime$ with diffeomorphic total spaces (see Theorem~\ref{thm: diffeo total spaces}).

-$\bullet$ If $S$, $S^\prime$ are simply-connected souls of codimension $2$ and dimension $\ge 5$, then $S$ is diffeomorphic to the connected sum of $S^\prime$ and a homotopy sphere (see~\cite[Theorem 1.8]{BKS1}).
+$\bullet$ If $S$ and $S^\prime$ are simply connected souls of codimension $2$ and dimension at least 5, then $S$ is diffeomorphic to the connected sum of $S^\prime$ and a homotopy sphere that bounds a parallelizable manifold (see~\cite[Theorem 1.9]{BKS1} where the conclusion that the homotopy sphere bounds a parallelizable manifold is missing, but is implied by the proof there).